aditi-narayanan/OIBSIP/task1/README.md

+nmap scan

-List of Open Ports & Significance
+List of Open Ports & Significance(I used Metasploitable as local machine to perform this scan)

 | Port         | Service     | Version / Notes            | Significance / Potential Risks                                                                                                   |
 | ------------ | ----------- | -------------------------- | -------------------------------------------------------------------------------------------------------------------------------- |